Draeken/articles/project/role-splitter/design.md

   - allow changing it (sliders - highlight the given amount vs the total capacity)
   // - allow adding or removing role in budget // is a shared need: role management
 ### With Assistance of
-  - past cumulative amount of time used on each role - Role Usage History
+  - past cumulative amount of time used on each role - `Role Usage History`

+# Second Components
+## Chunk Component
+Is spawned by Chunk Scheduler from a list of many chunks
+### Composed of
+  - if no role assigned:
+    - last role assigned
+    - list of role with score from plugins
+    - link to `Role Manager` component

 # Assistive Components
 ## Budget Plugin Assistance